 Therefore, in the case of a building which is greater than 30m tall, the fire resistance of each floor structure (e.g. concrete slab) that separates each level of the building would typically be designed to have at least 120 minutes fire resistance.
 Any penetrations through the floor slabs would be either fire-stopped, or contained in shafts that are surrounded in walls with 120 minutes fire resistance (e.g. lift shafts or service shafts).
 Early fire spread between floors would therefore be a potential indicator that there has been a defect in either the design, construction or maintenance of the fire safety provisions.

-An example of a failure seen by Hawkins was a case involving a three storey apartment building (two standard floors with the third level within the loft space).
+An example of a failure seen by Hawkins was a case involving a five storey apartment building (four standard floors with the fifth level within the loft space).
 A fire had occurred in a ground floor apartment, and had been well contained from spreading to the remainder of the ground floor.
 However, the fire had appeared to spread rapidly up to roof level.
-A review of the design documents indicated that the apartments had been designed to be fire separated from each other by 60 minute fire resisting walls and floors (Figure 2).
+A review of the design documents indicated that the apartments had been designed to be fire separated from each other by 60 minute fire-resisting walls and floors (Figure 2).
 The route for services (such as electrical cables) to pass vertically upwards between floors had been enclosed in walls to create a shaft (often referred to as a ‘riser’).
-The service riser, which penetrated the floors, had been designed to reduce the risk of fire spread between floors by the use of 60 minute fire resisting walls to the riser.
+The service riser, which penetrated the floors, had been designed to reduce the risk of fire spread between floors by the use of 60 minute fire-resisting walls to the riser.

-However, during the site investigation, it was found that the contractor had not followed the design; the riser was enclosed with combustible construction.
-As shown in Figure 2, the fire in the ground floor apartment had consumed the shaft wall, entered the riser enclosure, and then spread up the void and back out of the enclosure at both first floor level and roof level.
+However, during the site investigation, it was found that the contractor had not followed the design; the riser was not enclosed with fire-resisting walls.
+As shown in Figure 2, the fire in the ground floor apartment had penetrated the shaft wall, entered the riser enclosure, and then spread up the void and back out of the enclosure at every level of the building.

 Figure 2: Illustration of the design of compartmentation, versus as-built construction in a case investigated by Hawkins